swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 use.
 As we explore a fundamental design aspect of the regular expression feature, this pitch discusses the following topics.

-- A type definition of generic type `Regex<Captures>`.
+- A type definition of the generic type `Regex<Captures>` and `firstMatch` method.
-- Capture type inference and composition in regular expression literals and the forthcoming result builder DSL.
+- Capture type inference and composition in regular expression literals and the forthcoming result builder syntax.
 - New language features which this design may require.

 This focus of this pitch is the structural properties of capture types and how regular expression patterns compose to form new capture types.
-The semantics of string matching, its effect on the capture types (i.e. `UnicodeScalarView` or `Substring`), the result builder DSL, or the literal syntax will be discussed in future pitches.
+The semantics of string matching, its effect on the capture types (i.e. `UnicodeScalarView` or `Substring`), the result builder syntax, or the literal syntax will be discussed in future pitches.

 For background on Declarative String Processing, see related topics: